actualbudget/docs/docs/Getting-Started/sync.md

 ### Update required

 While syncing, your device received data that it couldn't apply because your version of Actual is out-of-date.
 You need to update Actual and it will then sync successfully.

-### Actual has updated the syncing format

-You will see this when upgrading to version 0.0.120.
-The internal syncing format has changed and you need to do a [sync reset](#what-does-resetting-sync-mean).